 As a start-up, the early days are nothing but a struggle.
 A start-up is like a toddler, unable to communicate but always making mistakes.
 The euphoria and excitement of starting a new business often overshadow the first year.
 By the second year, there are concerns when the expected profits are not coming as projected.
 Of course, the entirety of an entrepreneurial journey is full of storms but looking through your cloud accounting software for an inkling of profit is always saddening.
 Just like many have done, you can swim through the storm by answering the following posers;

 You may overlook this as trivial, but it matters.
 Where you work affects your morale as a new start-up.
 It will determine whether you will be part of the one-third of businesses that don’t make it past the first year.
 If you already have employees, they will always be comparing the work environment to their comfort zone.
-The work environment is part of what makes start-up become fast growing.
+The work environment is part of what makes start-ups become fast-growing.

 As a start-up, you are characterized by limited resources.
-You don’t have any option than to hire the right people.
-There’s no need hiring for some position to save cost.
+You don’t have any option but to hire the right people.
+There’s no need to hire for some positions to save cost.
 For example, it’s cost-effective to rely on free accounting software for your finances.
-However, bad hiring decisions goes beyond the financial aspect of it.
+However, bad hiring decisions go beyond the financial aspect of it.
 It is also psychological; it can affect the morale of the other good hires.

 In 1985, Steve Jobs was relieved of his job at Apple, and the company went into oblivion until 1997 when Steve returned to Apple.
 The value you are creating as a product or a service is a determinant of the level of growth your start-up will experience.
 If your product is what the people want, you will survive the early days even without selling a single product.